yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 >   - Clicking **Create file**
 > Here is how it should look like:
 > ![Getting RunInfo from SRA](../../images/get_runinfo.png)
-> 5. This would create a rather large `SraRunInfo.csv` file in your `Downloads` folder.
+> 5. This would save a file called `SraRunInfo.csv` to your computer.
 {: .hands_on}

 Now that we have downloaded this file we can go to a Galaxy instance and start processing it.